MAVIC COSMIC PRO CARBON SL UST – SOLID BUT UNEXCITING

 While they are clearly stiff when you want to turn up the speed or head up a ramp, they aren’t lively.
 There’s no snap and little giddy-up when you want to accelerate or get out of the saddle.

 They do hold their speed well once you get moving but nothing out of the ordinary.
 The same can be said for their handling – solid but not inspiring aggressive riding in the corners.

 Over the year or so that Mavic improved these wheels, other well-established wheel makers like Zipp, Bontrager, Roval and DT Swiss were also improving the design and performance of their hoops with new or updated wheels in this carbon clincher wheelset category popular with serious roadies.
 Lesser known brands and those sourcing and selling carbon bike wheels designed and made by others have also pushed further into this category at the same time.

 The market price for this wheelset of around $2,100/£1,700/€2,000 puts it in a tough spot as it doesn’t match up against others in a similar price range.
-You can find and order it using these links to my top-ranked store Competitive Cyclist and compare prices from other recommended stores at Know’s Shop.
+You can find and order it using these links to my top-ranked store Competitive Cyclist, at recommended store Planet Cyclery, and at other recommended stores at Know’s Shop.